trevorprater/react-native-camera/README.md

 #### Android
-1. `npm install react-native-camera@https://github.com/lwansbrough/react-native-camera.git --save`
+1. `npm install react-native-camera@https://github.com/trevorprater/react-native-camera.git --save`
 2. Open up `android/app/src/main/java/[...]/MainApplication.java
-  - Add `import com.lwansbrough.RCTCamera.RCTCameraPackage;` to the imports at the top of the file
+  - Add `import com.trevorprater.RCTCamera.RCTCameraPackage;` to the imports at the top of the file
   - Add `new RCTCameraPackage()` to the list returned by the `getPackages()` method.
 Add a comma to the previous item if there's already something there.

 3. Append the following lines to `android/settings.gradle`: